 This experience, which has emphasis on work in Practical Life and the beginnings of Sensorial exploration, provides an opportunity to determine how the Montessori philosophy can be enacted at home and in future school life.

-Sensorial exercises are important to help a child to organise his or her mathematical mind.
+Sensorial exercises are important to help a child develops his or her mathematical mind.

 These activities emphasise the care of self for these young ones.